These soft and tender Pull Apart Potato Rolls are my all-time favorite rolls recipe for serving during fall dinners and holidays.

 - 3 Tablespoons melted butter

-- MAKE MASHED POTATOES: In medium bowl mix together Idaho Spuds and boiling water.
+- In a medium bowl mix together Idaho Spuds and boiling water.
 Mix until mashed potatoes are combined and thick (you should have about 2 cups of mashed potatoes).

 - Place dough in extra-large greased bowl.
 Cover with plastic wrap and let rise at room temperature until doubled in bulk, about 60-80 minutes.